Today’s post comes from Quetico Provincial Park Superintendent Trevor Gibb.

 The park’s Dawson Trail Campground is road accessible, and in the winter, it becomes the jumping off point for many of Quetico’s winter activities.

 While a number of parks throughout the province offer winter activities, Quetico is lucky enough to have one of the longest seasons.
 In a typical year, there is snow cover from mid-November to early April.
 That’s almost six months to make the most of winter!

 Decided you want to plan a winter adventure at Quetico?

 Here are 10 wintertime activities, as recommended by Quetico’s Superintendent.

-1. Strap on some snowshoes and hike to Pickerel Lake
+2. Strap on some snowshoes and make some tracks

-Begin this full day adventure at the head of the skate skiing trail near the Chippewa Campground.
+Start with a snowshoe to The Pines Beach on Pickerel Lake.
+Begin this challenging full day adventure at the head of the skate skiing trail near the Chippewa Campground.

 Strap on your snowshoes, and follow the groomed skate cross-country ski trail until you reach the trailhead for the Whiskey Jack and Pines Trails near the Ojibwa Campground.